marnelfr/back-to-symfony/README.md

 ## Bundle configuration
-We can control how bundles configure its services through config files in the ``/config/packages`` directory.
+We can control how bundles configure their services through config files in the ``/config/packages`` directory.
 Each of them config a service related to its root key.
 - ``debug:config bundle_alias`` shows all the current configuration